-You can also rub elbows with some of Europe's rich and famous along the Rivieras and shop in some of the world's best boutiques.
+Along the Rivieras, you can also rub elbows with some of Europe's rich and famous and shop in some of the world's best boutiques.

 The Black Sea - Cruise ships sail from Istanbul or Athens into the Black Sea, with ports of call in Ukraine, Romania, and Bulgaria.
 These ports mix history and different cultures with ports of the old Soviet Union states.